V3NTYY/VeriFlow-MCA-Private/VeriFlow/README_SampleTopologyConfig.md

 For most rules, drop is essentially the default action -- everything added here is considered as a forward.

 E!  // End Marker.
 Use this at end of file, after rules section.

+ALL AVAILABLE MARKERS:
+S# -- all nodes below are switches
+H# -- all nodes below are hosts.
+For now, hosts can only have a single switch parent.
+R# -- everything below is a flow rule.
+Not used.
+E! -- describe end of file.
+Only applicable to VeriFlow.
+CA# -- the next node is considered adjacent to the controller.
+Only applicable to CCPDN.
+TOP# -- a new topology is being described here.
+Only applicable to CCPDN.

+EXAMPLE FILE FOR CCPDN:

+S#
+10.0.0.5:10.0.0.1
+10.0.0.1:10.0.0.2

+H#
+CA#
+10.0.0.3:10.0.0.1
+10.0.0.4:10.0.0.5

+TOP#
+S#
+CA#
+10.0.0.2:

+H#
+10.0.0.10:10.0.0.2